 This is a good, fast, light, comforting thing to make when I am too harried to think.
-It is specially nice in summer if I have fresh herbs in the garden (but I use bottom of the veg drawer herbs also in emergencies).
+It is the classic storecupboard, recipe but the mushrooms enrich the flavor and give it something extra for the the tooth.
+It is specially nice in summer with any fresh herbs in the garden (but I use bottom of the veg drawer herbs also in emergencies).
 I always have a few mushrooms and a can of clams.
 You can adjust pasta amounts to serve two or three people. —Starmade

-finely chopped fresh parsley (you need a hefty amount; other green herbs can be thrown in if you have them; cilantro, chives, basil, tarragon, even arugula if you need something to bulk out your parsley)
+finely chopped fresh parsley (you need a hefty amount; you can add chives, basil, tarragon, and use cilantro or even arugula if your parsely is low).)

 fresh parmesan (I wouldn't do this with fresh clams but like it with this)

 box (or more or less, for a guest or two)spaghetti or linguini